-The first earbuds we’ll be looking at have an unusual name and an even more unusual appearance.
+The first earbuds we’ll be looking at have an unusual name and an even more distinctive appearance.
 Koss The Plug earbuds are conical in shape, designed to get a good, solid seal without the need for several different sizes of silicone tips.

-They come with memory foam padding and additional covers, but they definitely have a sweet spot: too loose and you won’t get a good seal, too tight and they become uncomfortable to wear.
+They come with memory foam padding and additional covers, but they definitely have a sweet spot: too loose, and you won’t get a good seal, too tight, and they become uncomfortable to wear.

 This model has a slightly higher frequency range than our other budget picks, but only by ten hertz (10Hz-20kHz).
-It does have volume on its side, though.
+It does have the volume on its side, though.

 These earbuds are capable of putting out 112dB, but we wouldn’t recommend it.
 It has a pleasing sound profile, with fairly even highs and lows and none of the tinny-sounding audio that many of its lower cost rivals have.

-Next up we have the Phillips SHE3590BK/28.
-These are earbuds with a nice, simple design and as a bonus, they come in a selection of seven colours.
+Next up, we have the Phillips SHE3590BK/28.
+These are earbuds with a nice, simple design, and as a bonus, they come in a selection of seven colours.

-Of course, the important thing is how they sound and we’re pleased to announce that you have nothing to worry about in that regard.
+Of course, the important thing is how they sound, and we’re pleased to announce that you have nothing to worry about in that regard.

-There’s no microphone or inline controls present but you really wouldn’t want to be relying on a mic for chatting with your team mates at this price range.
+There’s no microphone or inline controls present, but you really wouldn’t want to be relying on a mic for chatting with your teammates at this price range.

 When you’re spending less than $20, the last thing you want is for some of that money to go on a sub-par mic.

-The lower frequencies are a little underwhelming during bass-heavy tracks but the treble is crystal clear and yet never drowns out anything in the mid-range.
+The lower frequencies are a little underwhelming during bass-heavy tracks, but the treble is crystal clear and yet never drowns out anything in the mid-range.